cubicajupiter/cubicajupiter/README.md

 ## Hi there 👋
-I'm Janne, a Technology lawyer transitioning to Software engineering.
-Coding & learning at Hive Helsinki.
+I'm Janne, a Software Engineer with background in tech law Coding & learning at Hive Helsinki.
 Passionate about software architecture and application development.
 Special eye for detail, engaged in high-performance low-latency programming, mastering C++ and embracing C. Getting along well with